RohanVDvivedi/Serc/README.md

-# serc
+# Serc

-### serc is a http server / c framework for building apis in c
+### Serc is a http server / c framework for building apis in c
 ### It can also be used for serving static webpages

 ### Project Directory Description